 The city of Scottsdale is just a few miles east of Phoenix and hosts a community actively involved in the protection of our planet.

 People in Arizona are very concerned about the quality of the air they breathe so more and more people prefer public transportation over driving alone in a car.
-The city of Scottsdale is not very easy to reach by public transportation.
+Paradoxically, the city of Scottsdale is not very easy to reach by public transportation.
 Phoenix does have a few good services that connect Scottsdale to downtown Phoenix, but the lack of an underground network means less frequent connections, a longer commute, and crowded buses.

 While the most prosperous cities have been fueled by the early railroads and train stations, this is not the case with Phoenix.
 Although it has more than 1 million inhabitants, it only boasts 25 miles of light rail.

 So there is no Amtrak train station in Phoenix.
 Out of the 8 Amtrak train station in Arizona, the closest ones to Scottsdale are Maricopa Amtrak Station (36.7 miles away / 50 min drive), Tucson Amtrak Station (115 miles / two-hours drive), and Flagstaff (154 miles, two-and-a-half-hours drive).